elterrasense/RratBot/README.md

 !8ball [yes/no question] = Answers your question based on reliable sources (me).

+!roll [number] = Roll the die with a given number of faces.

 !facts [keyword] = Gives a response based on a keyword utilizing a Markov model that reads every text message it has ever seen.